 - Attached documents in pdf containing a maximum of 10 total cumulative pages of support material.

-If you have any questions about this process or submitting supporting materials please email Sean at sean [at] bcyukonbookprizes.com.
+If you have any questions about this process or submitting supporting materials please email our Executive Director at sharon [at] bcyukonbookprizes.com.